API reference

 Effort.apply_APMethod

-Batch version of apply_AP for processing multiple columns simultaneously using optimized matrix Akima interpolation.
+Batch version of apply_AP for processing multiple columns simultaneously using optimized matrix interpolation.

 Arguments